anirudhkm/anirudhkm.github.io/projects/2016-11-30-decision-tree-bag-boost.markdown

 ### SUMMARY

-This task involves implementing the decision tree algorithm without the use of any external packages such as sklearn.
+This programming task involves implementing the decision tree algorithm without the use of any external packages such as sklearn.
 Added to this we implement the boosting and bagging algorithm which are wrapped with the decision tree based on the input system arguments.

 ### MOTIVATION